bjankord/brettjankord.com/content/blog/2013-03-07-style-guide-boilerplate.md

 permalink: /2013/03/07/style-guide-boilerplate/
 ---

 Recently, I've had a renewed interest in web style guides.
 As I've been building responsive websites, I've found style guides to be a crucial part of the build process.
-Style guides help promote consistency and modular thinking when building websites and also help add a greater clarity to the parts and pieces that make up your website.
+Style guides help promote consistency and modular thinking when building sites and also help add a greater clarity to the parts and pieces that make up your site.

-I've always been interested in standardizing the front-end code that I work on.
+I've always been interested in standardizing the frontend code that I work on.
 Having a set reference any developer can look to adds efficiency to your team when editing a site.

 I decided I would standardize the style guide I had been using into a boilerplate of sorts for me and others to use.
 I started looking around to see what other developers were including in there style guides.
 One that really stood out to me was [HTML KickStart][1].
 It probably falls more in line with a pattern library.
 I really liked how [Joshua Gatcke][2] had markup examples in tabs right next to the live code.